VardhanMaheshwari/ElevateAid/README.md

 Run manage.py files.
-The project structure is like we have following apps: accoutns, dashboard, Donor, Beneficiary
+The project structure is like we have following apps: accounts, dashboard, Donor, Beneficiary